Model: 750 -- SOLD

 There are several ways to enter the yacht: side boarding to port and starboard via boarding ladder, or onto the swim platform and accessing the aft deck via the entryway on the starboard side.

 Walking onto the aft deck, there is a large teak table with stainless pedestals and surrounding chairs which can easily accommodate up to 8 people for dining.
 The aft deck is very clean and all the deck gear, the mooring capstans, lines, cleats and fair leads are all concealed under fiberglass hatches.
 To the port side is a full set of controls and bow and stern thruster concealed.
 Looking down and back at the swim platform, there is a very substantial retractable platform easily accommodating up to a 15 foot rigid bottom inflatable.
-On the swim platform currently is an 11 foot AB hard bottom inflatable with a 40hp Yamaha 4-stroke outboard (included in purchase).

 Underneath the very long crew quarters windows is a large locker for deck gear in the aft (looks like an accent).
 Also there is a transom shower.